-The DAC8564 has a 3-wire serial interface (SYNC, SCLK, and $D{\text{IN}}$ ) compatible with SPI, QSPI, and Microwire interface standards, as well as most DSPs.
+The DAC7565 has a 3-wire serial interface ( $\overline{SYNC}$ , SCLK, and $D{IN}$ ) compatible with SPI, QSPI, and Microwire interface standards, as well as most DSPs.
 See the Serial Write Operation timing diagram for an example of a typical write sequence.

-The DAC8564 input shift register is 24 bits wide, consisting of eight control bits (DB23 to DB16) and 16 data bits (DB15 to DB0).
+The DAC7565 input shift register is 24 bits wide, consisting of eight control bits (DB23 to DB16) and 12 data bits (DB15 to DB4).
+Bits DB0, DB1, DB2, and DB3 are ignored by the DAC and should be treated as don't care bits.
 All 24 bits of data are loaded into the DAC under the control of the serial clock input, SCLK.
-DB23 (MSB) is the first bit that is loaded into the DAC shift register, and is followed by the rest of the 24-bit word pattern, left-aligned.
-This configuration means that the first 24 bits of data are latched into the shift register and any further clocking of data is ignored.
-The DAC8564 receives all 24 bits of data and decodes the first eight bits to determine the DAC operating/control mode.
-The 16 bits of data that follow are decoded by the DAC to determine the equivalent analog output.
-The data format is straight binary with all '0's corresponding to 0V output and all '1's corresponding to full-scale output (that is, VREF -1 LSB).
+DB23 (MSB) is the first bit that is loaded into the DAC shift register, and is followed by the rest of pattern.
+24-bit word left-aligned. configuration means that the first 24 bits of data are latched into the shift register and any further clocking of data is ignored.
+The DAC7565 receives all 24 bits of data and decodes the first eight bits in order to determine the DAC operating/control mode.
+The 12 bits of data that follow are decoded by the DAC to determine the equivalent analog output, while the last four bits (DB3, DB2, DB1, and DB0) are ignored.
+The data format is straight binary with all '0's corresponding to 0V output and all '1's corresponding to full-scale output (that is, $V{REF} - 1$ LSB); see the Data Format section for more details..
+For all documentation purposes, the data format and representation used here is a true 12-bit pattern (that is, 0FFFh for full-scale), even if the usable 12 bits of data are extracted from a left-justified, 16-bit data format that the DAC7565 requires.

 The write sequence begins by bringing the SYNC line low.
-Data from the $D{\text{IN}}$ line are clocked into the 24-bit shift register on each falling edge of SCLK.
-The serial clock frequency can be as high as 50MHz, making the DAC8564 compatible with high-speed DSPs.
+Data from the DIN line are clocked into the 24-bit shift register on each falling edge of SCLK.
+The serial clock frequency can be as high as 50MHz, making the DAC7565 compatible with high-speed DSPs.
 On the 24th falling edge of the serial clock, the last data bit is clocked into the shift register and the shift register locks.
 Further clocking does not change the shift register data.
-Once 24 bits are locked into the shift register, the eight MSBs are used as control bits and the 16 LSBs are used as data.
-After receiving the 24th falling clock edge, the DAC8564 decodes the eight control bits and 16 data bits to perform the required function, without waiting for a SYNC rising edge.
+After 24 bits are locked into the shift register, the eight MSBs are used as control bits and the following 12 LSBs are used as data.
+After receiving the 24th falling clock edge, the DAC7565 decodes the eight control bits and 12 data bits to perform the required function, without waiting for a SYNC rising edge.
 A new write sequence starts at the next falling edge of SYNC.
 A rising edge of SYNC before the 24-bit sequence is complete resets the SPI interface; no data transfer occurs.
 After the 24th falling edge of SCLK is received, the SYNC line may be kept LOW or brought HIGH.
 In either case, the minimum delay time from the 24th falling SCLK edge to the next falling SYNC edge must be met in order to properly begin the next cycle.
 To assure the lowest power consumption of the device, care should be taken that the levels are as close to each rail as possible.
 Refer to the Typical Characteristics section for Figure 36, Figure 57, and Figure 79 (Supply Current vs Logic Input Voltage).